Storytelling at its Best

 David O'Keefe, Canadian Best Selling Author

-Who hasn't had dreams about becoming a writer.
-The image of great writers and the vision of their success and more so, their freedom in life appeals to many people and it certainly appealed to me.
+Who hasn't had dreams about becoming a writer?
+The image of great writers and of their success is compelling.
+Their freedom in life appeals to many people and it certainly appealed to me.

 I did not come to this place naturally in life.
 I'm an MBA Grad and former CEO who left the executive world behind to ultimately opt for a life of adventure and writing.
-I've spent the last twenty journeying the world and finding human stories that spark my own stories.
-I look beyond the standard sites and tourist traps; I look for the human side that is hidden behind them and the stories that others simply don't find.
-I was gifted with an ability to connect with people, no matter the background.
-I hold friendships from the Philippines to India, to the Middle East to Central America.
-I have worked and lived on four continents and wherever I have been, I've found the path less travelled.
+I've spent the last twenty-plus years journeying the world and finding human stories that spark my own stories.
+I look beyond the standard sites and tourist traps; I look for the human side that is often hidden behind them and the stories that others simply don't find.
+I was gifted with the ability to connect with people, regardless of background.
+I hold friendships from the Philippines to India and the Middle East to Central America.
+I have worked and lived on four continents and wherever I have been, I've found the path less traveled.

-In both genres, I focus on quick, enthralling reads.
-My books are all between 200 and 250 pages, a break from reality for less than the price of a movie.
-The books are intended to draw you in, provide an escape from the world outside for a brief period of time.
-I do it through incredibly deep and real characters, complex plots with the odd twist and a pace, that makes it hard to put the book down.
+In all genres, I focus on quick, enthralling reads.
+My books are typically between 220 and 280 pages, a break from reality for less than the price of a movie.
+The books are intended to draw you in and provide an escape from the world outside for a brief period of time.
+I do it through incredibly deep and real characters and complex plots with the odd twist and a pace, that makes it hard to put the book down.

 I write from the heart and soul.
 I'm a natural storyteller.
 I do this because I want others to find the same joy in reading as I did when I was young.
 In my youth, my first book was Lord of the Rings, a gift from my father.
 From the day I picked that book up, I never stopped reading.
 I had always hoped that one day I could inspire someone to feel the same way about reading as I did then.